-- There is a good reason why you can no longer live with your parents or guardian, or be supported by them or anyone else, or - You are in exceptional circumstances such as having left the care of Oranga Tamariki or if your parents or guardians can't support you because they are in prison, in hospital, overseas or deceased (exceptional circumstances are not met if you have the option of living with a parent or guardian but choose not to without a good reason) - To receive the YPP you have to agree that you will: - Be in, or available for full-time education, training or work-based learning leading towards an NCEA level 2 qualification or equivalent - Have regular meetings with your Youth Service provider to help you manage your money and plan for the future - Work to further your education or vocational skills - Attend budgeting and parenting courses - Enrol your child at a Medical Centre, a WellChild (like Plunket) and early childhood education - Stay in a teen parent unit if your child is six months to a year old - At 1 April 2020, the YPP for a young person who is: - Living with their parent or guardian (who earns less than the Family Tax Credit) is \$202.34 (net) per week - Living with their partner with one or more children is \$428.06 (net) per week for the couple - Single with one or more children is \$375.17 (net) per week
+- There is a good reason why you can no longer live with your parents or guardian, or be supported by them or anyone else, or - You are in exceptional circumstances such as having left the care of Oranga Tamariki or if your parents or guardians can't support you because they are in prison, in hospital, overseas or deceased (exceptional circumstances are not met if you have the option of living with a parent or guardian but choose not to without a good reason) - To receive the YPP you have to agree that you will: - Be in, or available for full-time education, training or work-based learning leading towards an NCEA level 2 qualification or equivalent - Have regular meetings with your Youth Service provider to help you manage your money and plan for the future - Work to further your education or vocational skills - Attend budgeting and parenting courses - Enrol your child at a Medical Centre, a WellChild (like Plunket) and early childhood education - Stay in a teen parent unit if your child is six months to a year old - At 1 April 2023, the YPP for a young person who is: - A sole parent, 16 to 17 years, living with or supported by parents or guardians who earn less than the family tax credit threshold is \$272.74 (net) per week. - Married, civil union or de facto couple is total \$606.86 (net) or \$303.43 (net) each per week. - Married, civil union or de facto couple, with nonqualified partner is \$303.43 (net) per week. - Sole parent is \$472.79 (net) per week.